Azlina-Arna/Webapp-Final-Project/README.md

    <ul>
    <li> Customer has one-to-many relationship with orders (One customer can have many orders)</li>
-   <li> Order has one-to-many relationship with cart (many food from the cart can be selected for one order
+   <li> Order has one-to-many relationship with cart (many food from the cart can be selected for one order)
    </li>
-   <li> Cart has many to many relationship with food (Many food can be added in cart).
+   <li> Cart has one-to-many relationship with food (Many food can be added in cart)
    </ul>

 <br>